Rape accuser testifies against filmmaker Paul Haggis

 NEW YORK (AP) — He was a famous moviemaker.
 She was a publicist working a film premiere where he was a VIP guest.
 He’d offered her a lift home and then invited her to his apartment for a drink.

-And now screenwriter-director Paul Haggis had abruptly tried to kiss her, backed her into his refrigerator, and had a question for her, accuser Haleigh Breest told a jury Thursday.
+Once there screenwriter-director Paul Haggis abruptly tried to kiss her, backed her into his refrigerator, and had a question for her, accuser Haleigh Breest told a jury Thursday.

 “Are you scared of me?” he asked, according to her testimony.